-I have been asked several times, over the last two years or so a question that has caused me great pain in my personal capacity.
+I have been asked several times, over the last few years or so a question that has caused me great pain in my personal capacity.

 So how do people find their passions – perhaps you all can assist me with this one?